mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

 See the instructions below for an example on how to change the X-Axis limits and set the Y-Scale to logarithmic.

 1. Load the MUSR00024563 dataset using the muon analysis GUI.
 How to do this is described in the Home section of :ref:`the_tabs_home`.
-2. Plot the backwards counts in the Workspace pane
+2. Plot the backwards counts from the ADS.
 3. Open the Figure options' menu, or **or** double click on the X axis to edit the axis.
 4. In the Axes tab of the Figure options, set the value in the box labelled `Upper Limit` to `16` **or** do the same for the box labelled `Max` in the Edit axis dialog.
 5. Press `Apply`, **or** click the `OK` button.